hanabi/hanabi.github.io/README.md

   1) Does the clue "match" the blind-play?
 If it matches, then it is a *Finesse*.
 If it doesn't match, then it is a *Bluff*.
 Red matches red, but red does NOT match blue.
 2 matches 3, but 1 does NOT match 3.
   2) Will the person who recieved the clue go on to misplay if nothing else is blind-played?
 If yes, then it is a *Finesse*.
 If no, then it is a *Bluff*.

-### The Critical 4 Bluff

-* Building on the *3 Bluffs* convention, we also agree that is possible for a card that initiates a *Bluff* to be a copy of any of the 4's that are critical (meaning that the other copy is in the discard pile or it is a black 4).
-* Note that this convention does not apply to the *Wild & Crazy* variant.

 ### Discard Elimination & The Elimination Blind-Play

 * Normally, your teammates would never let you discard anything important.
 So when you discard some playable card (or a needed 2) AND your teammates were not busy AND you don't see that card in anyone else's hand, you should write a note on all of your other remaining cards that they could be that card.
 These are called *Elimination Notes*.